 In the Add a Script dialog box, do the following:

-In the Startup Properties dialog box, specify the options that you want as follows:
+In the Startup Properties dialog box, specify the options that you want:

-Startup Scripts for Group Policy object--Lists all the scripts that are currently assigned to the selected Group Policy object.
+Startup Scripts for <Group Policy object> : Lists all the scripts that currently are assigned to the selected GPO.
 If you assign multiple scripts, the scripts are processed in the order that you specify.
-To move a script up in the list, click it, and then click Up.
-To move a script down in the list, click it, and then click Down.
+To move a script up in the list, click it, and then click Up .
+To move a script down in the list, click it, and then click Down .

-Edit--Opens the Edit Script dialog box, where you can modify script information, such as name and parameters.
+Edit : Opens the Edit Script dialog box, where you can change script information, such as name and parameters.

 To complete this procedure, you must have Edit setting permission to edit a GPO.
 By default, members of the Domain Administrators security group, the Enterprise Administrators security group, or the Group Policy Creator Owners security group have Edit setting permission to edit a GPO.

-Startup scripts are run as Local System, and they have the full rights that are associated with being able to run as Local System.
+Startup scripts are run under the Local System account, and they have the full rights that are associated with being able to run under the Local System account.